-§ 1604.4(h) pertaining to the amount of the release
+§ 1604.4(h) Pertaining to the Amount of the Release

 A commenter suggested that "the amount of the release" may not be known even within 24 hours.
 The same commenter suggested that the information is not really necessary for CSB initial screening decision but can be better addressed later.
 The CSB respectfully disagrees that the information would not be useful for its decision as to whether to deploy resources to the site.
 CSB understands the concern that the information might not be readily available at the time the report is due.
-That is why subsection (h) includes the qualifier, "if known."
+That is why paragraph (h) includes the qualifier, "if known."
 The rule also allows supplementing the report up to 30 days after initial submission (and 90 days in some circumstances), by which time that information should be available in most cases.

-That commenter also suggested that it would be better to frame the request as whether the release exceeds an RQ or threshold quantity rather than requiring a release amount.
+That commenter also suggested that it would be better to frame the request as whether the release exceeds an RQ or reportable quantity rather than requiring a release amount.
 The CSB agrees that it would be generally helpful to know whether a release exceeds an applicable threshold quantity.
 If an owner/operator has that information, it would be helpful for the owner/operator to supply that information as part of its response to this question.
 However, the CSB has not revised the rule to require that information within eight hours.

-§ 1604.4(k) pertaining to the estimate of the property damage at or outside the stationary source.
+§ 1604.4(k) Pertaining to the Estimate of the Property Damage at or Outside the Stationary Source

 One commenter opined that the value of the property damage, especially outside the plant may not be known within four hours if the cause of event is unknown, and that the CSB should add an "if known" qualifier for this item as it has for some of the others.
 First, the CSB has now increased the reporting window to eight hours.
 Secondly, the requested information is an estimate.
-As the preamble to the proposed rule explained: "The owner is required to make an estimate only, not report an exact figure, or to state whether or not the amount of property damage meets or exceeds the definition for 'substantial property damages.'"
+As the preamble to the proposed rule explained: "The owner is required to make an estimate only, not report an exact figure, or to state whether or not the amount of property damage meets or exceeds the definition for 'substantial property damages."
 There will be certain instances when an owner or operator may need to assess whether a report is required at all by reference to the definition of "substantial property damages."
 However, for purposes of including a number in the report, the owner/operator may simply include the best available estimate, regardless of whether the amount falls above or below the threshold for reporting.
 Moreover, there is an opportunity to file a corrected or updated report.

 Another commenter suggested that this reporting item would be better framed as "estimated property damage exceeds \$X threshold."
 The CSB disagrees that such a check-box approach would be better; it can be beneficial for the agency to have an estimated figure even if it is below some sort of threshold to help it decide whether to investigate a particular accidental release.

-§ 1604.4(l) pertaining to evacuation orders.
+§ 1604.4(l) Pertaining to Evacuation Orders

-Part 1604.4 (l), as proposed, asks an owner/operator:

-Whether the accidental release has resulted in an evacuation order impacting members of the general public and others, and, if known...

-(1) the number of people evacuated;

-- (2) approximate radius of the evacuation zone; - (3) the type of individuals subject to the evacuation order (i.e., employees, members of the general public, or both).
+Section 1604.4(l), as proposed, asks an owner/operator whether the accidental release has resulted in an evacuation order impacting members of the general public and others, and, if known: (1) The number of people evacuated; (2) approximate radius of the evacuation zone; and (3) the type of individuals subject to the evacuation order (i.e., employees, members of the general public, or both).